BenSturgeon/website/content/learning_how_to_learn.md

 OCEAN abbreviation for characteristics:

 * Openness -> correlated with creativity
-* conscientiousness
+* Conscientiousness
-* extraversion
+* Extraversion
-* agreeableness -> negatively correlated with creativity.
+* Agreeableness -> negatively correlated with creativity.
-* neuroticism
+* Neuroticism

 This means that being less agreeable is an important aspect of creative people.
 Probably because you need to disagree in order to think in an original way.